yl2/CDS/README.md

 - Test cases for getRates.R; there might be a bug regarding obtaining rates for the current day - need to check.

 Existing R function files
+- CDS.R constructs a primitive CDS class object.
 - calcUpfront.R calculates cash settlement amount from conventional spread
 - calcSpread.R calculates conventional spread from upfront
-- CDS.R constructs a primitive CDS class object.
 - calcSpreadDV01.R calculates spread DV 01
 - calcIRDV01.R calculates IR DV 01
+- update.R allows users to update a CDS class object with a new spread, upfront payment, or a points upfront.
 - getRates.R obtains rates to build an interest rate curve for CDS calculation
 - calcRecRisk01 calculates the RecRisk 01
 - defaultProb.R approximates the default probability at time t